-Works to a place entered on the Tasmanian Heritage Register require approval of the Heritage Council.
+Works to a place entered in the Tasmanian Heritage Register require the approval of the Heritage Council.
 This approval may be in the form of a certificate of exemption (where there is no or negligible impact on historic cultural heritage significance) or through a development application process.

 The Historic Cultural Heritage Act 1995 is integrated with the Land Use Planning and Approvals Act 1993 to allow this to happen.
-A brief summary of this process is outlined below; however if you have any questions don't hesitate to contact Liz Fitzgerald (Heritage Planner) on (03) 6165 3716 or Liz.Fitzgerald@heritage.tas.gov.au.
+A brief summary of this process is outlined below; however if you have any questions don't hesitate to email email@example.com, and one of our Heritage Advisors will respond.

 Development Application Process

-Once the application is considered valid, the local planning authority will refer the development application to the Heritage Council within 5 days.
+Once the application is considered valid, the local planning authority must refer the development application to the Heritage Council within 5 days.

 Notice of Interest

 Within 7 days of receiving the referral, the Heritage Council will do a preliminary assessment of the proposal and confirm with the local council if it has an interest in the application.
-If the Heritage Council has an interest, there is also an opportunity to request additional information, alongside any additional information required by the local planning authority under s.54 of LUPAA.
+If the Heritage Council has an interest, there is also an opportunity to request additional information, alongside any additional information required by the local planning authority.

-Once the local planning authority has received the Heritage Council's Notice of Interest, and both the Heritage Council and planning authority are satisifed with any additional information, the development application will be advertised under s.57 of LUPAA.
+Once the local planning authority has received the Heritage Council's Notice of Interest, and both the Heritage Council and planning authority are satisfied with any additional information, the development application will be advertised.
 If representations are received, they should be referred to the Heritage Council.

 The Heritage Council will make its assessment and either consent to the permit being granted, consent with conditions, or refuse consent.
 The Heritage Council's decision must be incorporated into the final permit (or refusal) issued by the local planning authority.